Sumit Antil: Family

+Antil was born in Khewra, Sonipat, Haryana, to Niramala Devi and Ram Kumar Antil.
+His father, who was employed in the Indian Air Force, died when he was seven.
+His mother motivated him to take up sports after his accident.
+He has three sisters, Kiran, Sushila & Renu.
+He was born in Antil clan, a sub-clan of Tomar Jats.

+Accident

-Sumit Antil was born on 6 July 1998 in Khewra, Sonipat, Haryana, India.
-Born in Antil clan of Jats.
-Young Sumit wanted to pursue a career in wrestling and join Indian Army.
-In 2015, when he was 17, his motorbike was hit by a speeding truck while he was returning home from training.
+He wanted to pursue a career in wrestling and join the Indian Army.
+In 2015, when he was 17, his motorbike was hit by a speeding truck while he was returning home from a tuition class.
 As a result, his left leg was amputated and he had to abandon his dream of becoming a wrestler.

+Education and athletics

-Sumit is supported by the GoSports Foundation through the Para Champions Programme.
-After completing his secondary education in Dev Rishi Senior Secondary School, Sonipat, Antil was introduced to Para athletics by another para athlete, Rajkumar, while he was pursuing his B.Com from Ramjas college of Delhi University.
+After completing his secondary education at Dev Rishi Senior Secondary School, Sonipat, he was introduced to para-athletics by another para-athlete, Rajkumar, while he was pursuing his B.Com from Ramjas College of Delhi University.